InalDJ/eurodesign/README.md

 # eurodesign
-This is a simple Spring boot app created for a real customer
+This is a website for a real customer.
+The website in production is on another server and domain.
+This is a copy located on my vps for demonstration purposes.

 Website functionalities: